-In addition, all Year 6 and 7 students will choose an additional music module for one lesson per week.
-With these modules, the opportunity exists to develop the skills to perform regularly throughout the year.
+In addition, you will choose an additional music module for one lesson per week.
+With these modules, the opportunity exists to develop the skills learnt previously.
 Options include:

-- Strings for players in Years 6-8 with experience on violin, viola, cello or double bass. - Band for players of woodwind, brass or percussion instruments in Years 6-8. - Contemporary Music for students in Years 6-8 who ideally have some experience with vocals, guitar, bass guitar, piano or drumkit. - Acoustic Guitar Ensemble for students in Years 6-8 interested in working collaboratively in a guitar ensemble to enhance their music reading and performing skills. - Music Technology for students in Years 7-8 only interested in computer-based music production.
+- Strings for players in Years 6-8 with experience on violin, viola, cello or double bass. - Band for players of woodwind, brass or percussion instruments in Years 6-8.